tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game/README.md

 - Network: there are four available networks, including social network, p2p network, autonomous system network and email networks.
 - Algorithm: attack and defense algorithms can be random or smart
 - Number of iterations (niter): number of time steps an experiment is expected to perform
-- Number of nodes (nnodes): number of edges that a random algorithm selects for removal
+- Number of edges (n_edges): number of edges that a random algorithm selects for removal
+- p: proportion of top nodes (in terms of degree) selected in smart attack

 ## Usage